 7.C.2 Understand subtraction of rational numbers as adding the additive inverse, p − q = p + (–q).
 Show that the distance between two rational numbers on the number line is the absolute value of their difference, and apply this principle in real-world contexts.

 7.C.3 Understand that multiplication is extended from fractions to rational numbers by requiring that operations continue to satisfy the properties of operations, particularly the distributive property, leading to products such as (–1)(–1) = 1 and the rules for multiplying signed numbers.

-7.C.6 Use proportional relationships to solve ratio and percent problems with multiple operations, such as the following: simple interest, tax, markups, markdowns, gratuities, commissions, fees, conversions within and across measurement systems, percent increase and decrease, and percent error.
+7.C.6 Use proportional relationships to solve ratio and percent problems with multiple operations (e.g. simple interest, tax, markups, markdowns, gratuities, conversions within and across measurement systems, and percent increase and decrease).

-7.AF.1 Apply the properties of operations (e.g., identity, inverse, commutative, associative, distributive properties) to create equivalent linear expressions, including situations that involve factoring (e.g., given 2x - 10, create an equivalent expression 2(x - 5)).
+7.AF.1 Apply the properties of operations (e.g., identity, inverse, commutative, associative, distributive properties) to create equivalent linear expressions, including situations that involve factoring out a common number (e.g., given 2x − 10, create an equivalent expression 2(x − 5)).
 Justify each step in the process.

 7.AF.2 Solve equations of the form px + q= r and p(x + q) = r fluently, where p, q, and r are specific rational numbers.
 Represent real-world problems using equations of these forms and solve such problems.